 After Dinner Speaker Malcolm Ashton

 Malcolm has a fund of stories to call upon.
 It’s a fascinating insight into an England cricket team that is proving itself one to be reckoned with in world cricket.
 Test Match Special (also known as TMS) is a British radio programme.

 Originally, as its name implies, it dealt exclusively with Test Matches.
 It is currently covering any professional cricket, broadcast on BBC Radio 4 (long wave).
 It also broadcasts on Five Live Sports Extra (digital) and via the internet to the United Kingdom and (where broadcasting rights permit) the rest of the world.
 TMS provides ball-by-ball coverage of most Test cricket, One Day International, Twenty20 matches and tournaments involving the England cricket team.

-Robert Hudson was responsible for the launch of TMS, writing to his Outside Broadcasts boss Charles Max-Muller in 1956, proposing broadcasting full ball-by-ball coverage of Tests rather than only covering fixed periods, and suggesting using the Third Programme (as BBC Radio 3 was then known) frequency, since at that time the Third Programme only broadcast in the evening.
-Malcolm Ashton (affectionately known as “Ashtray”) has been TMS scorer since Frindall’s death in 2009.
-South African Andrew Samson has been the scorer on overseas tours since the Ashes tour of 2010/11 and has taken over from Malcolm in 2014 for the home series against Sri Lanka and India.
-Andy Zaltzman became the scorer on the Sri Lankan tour of England in 2016.
+Robert Hudson was responsible for the launch of TMS, writing to his Outside Broadcasts boss Charles Max-Muller in 1956, proposing broadcasting full ball-by-ball coverage of Tests rather than only covering fixed periods.
+He suggested using the Third Programme (as BBC Radio 3 was then known) frequency, since the Third Programme only broadcast in the evening.
+Malcolm Ashton (affectionately known as “Ashtray”) had been TMS scorer since Frindall’s death in 2009.
+South African Andrew Samson has been the scorer on overseas tours since the Ashes tour of 2010/11.
+He took over from Malcolm in 2014 for the home series against Sri Lanka and India.
 (Wikipedia)